 - Set the breadmaker to the dough setting and begin cycle.

 - When the dough is ready, flour your surface well and roll dough into a 1/2" thick rectangle.
+If dough is too sticky, work in some additional flour until you can roll it out easily.

 - Mix ingredients for filling and spread over dough using a spatula.